fongandrew/hydeout/about.md

 sidebar_link: true
 ---
 ![Ruben >](/assets/img/profielfoto.jpg)
 Hi, I'm Ruben!
 I am a second-year PhD student at the [Computer Graphics and Visualization group at the University of Technology Delft](http://graphics.tudelft.nl).
-My interests include geometry processing, machine learning, storytelling and art.
+My interests include expressive computer grahpics, geometry processing, storytelling and art.
 I am working on applications of computer graphics and machine learning for painting analysis.
 I'm also continuing research that I started in my Master on geometric deep learning.
 I'm supervised by [Prof. Dr. Elmar Eisemann](http://graphics.tudelft.nl/~elmar) and Prof. Dr. Joris Dik.

-I have gathered experience as a graphic designer, filmmaker and teacher during my undergraduate years.
+I have gathered experience as a graphic designer and filmmaker during my undergraduate years.
 You can find some examples of [that work on this website](/category/creative-portfolio.html).
 Outside of academia, I enjoy making music, reading and discussing books, watching movies, biking, and playing soccer.

 Sidebar painting: Ottmar Elliger, 'Stilleven met bloemen en vruchten' (1671), from the [Rijksmuseum collection](https://www.rijksmuseum.nl/nl/zoeken/objecten?q=stilleven+met+vruchten&p=3&ps=12&st=Objects&ii=3#/SK-A-794,27).